DeustoTech/dycon-toolbox-documentation/_posts/documentation/ControlParameterDependent/0001-01-01-ClassControlParameterDependent.md

            default:   100
         url: /documentation/mdl01/ControlParameterDependent/SimultaneousStochasticGradient
    animation:
         description: This method allows us to see an animation of the evolution of gradient methods, shows the controls in each iteration with a lapse of $dt=0.15s$
+        little_description: This method allows us to see an animation of the evolution of gradient methods, shows the controls in each iteration with a lapse of $dt=0.15s$
         autor: JOroya
         MandatoryInputs:
          iCPD: